Mogadishu: Civil war

 By the late 1980s, Barre's regime had become increasingly unpopular.
 The authorities became ever more totalitarian, and resistance movements, encouraged by Ethiopia's communist Derg administration, sprang up across the country.
 Mogadishu saw its first major outbreak of violence during the 14 July 1989 riots, during the crackdown Barres forces killed approximately 400 civilians.'
 The July 1989 riots resulted in a large exodus of foreigners from the city and intensification of opposition towards the regime.
-This incident and other events over the following months led to the outbreak of the civil war in 1991, the toppling of Barre's government, and the disbandment of the Somali National Army.
+This incident and other events over the following months led to the toppling of Barre's government, and the final splintering and disappearance of the Somali Armed Forces.
 Many of the opposition groups began competing for influence in the power vacuum that followed the ouster of Barre's regime.
 Armed factions led by United Somali Congress commanders General Mohamed Farah Aidid and Ali Mahdi Mohamed, in particular, clashed as each sought to exert authority over the capital.